Keyboard shortcuts

 3. Only the explicitly-listed KEY=VALUE pairs are exported.

-Template safety
+Exec safety

-The {pid} substitution in --recovery-cmd is safe regardless of the authentication outcome.
-A u32 PID formatted as a decimal string contains only the characters 09 and can never carry shell metacharacters (;, |, &, $, `, etc.).
+The {pid} substitution in --recovery-exec args is safe: a u32 PID formatted as a decimal string contains only the characters 09 and can never carry shell metacharacters (;, |, &, $, `, etc.).
+Furthermore, since exec-mode never passes arguments through a shell, metacharacter interpretation is structurally impossible.

 Metrics